decred/dcrdocs/docs/advanced/manual-cli-install.md

     1. Navigate to download location and extract the `.zip` file:

         Right click on the `.zip` file, select "Extract All..." and a prompt should open asking for the directory to use.
 The default will extract the `.zip` to a folder with the same name.
-It should include `dcrctl`, `dcrd`, `dcrwallet`, `sample-dcrctl.conf`, `sample-dcrd.conf`, and `sample-dcrwallet.conf`.

-??? info "macOS instructions (click to expand)"
+=== "macOS"

     1. Download the correct file for your computer: